ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

    For `sum`, the units of the resulting cube are multiplied by the corresponding time units (e.g., days).

+   If a period other than `full` is used, time points might be rounded.
+For example, for `period=hourly`, a time point of 01:30 will be rounded to 01:00.

 Examples:
     * Monthly climatology: